tapwork/HeapInspector-for-iOS/README.md

 ### Start
 Just run the following to start HeapInspector in a separated debug window.
 The window can be moved on your screen in order to reach all your UI elements.
+The left circle button starts / stops the memory heap snapshot.
+See demo above.
 ```objc
 [HINSPDebug startWithClassPrefix:@"RM"];
 ```